 Next, we will describe how we calculate our utility function.
-Unlike other schedulers that select a resource that is able to satisfy all the user's requirements (Matchmaking mechanism [13]) we propose a more flexible approach on requirement fulfillment by introducing the notion of partial utility or partial requirement fulfillment[16] in a decentralized architecture.
+Unlike other schedulers that select a resource that is able to satisfy all the user requirements (Matchmaking mechanism [13]) we propose a more flexible approach on requirement fulfillment by introducing the notion of partial utility or partial requirement fulfillment.